 Watching farmers work their fields (just as they have been doing for thousands of years) from the deck on a Felucca Nile cruise while silently sailing is well and truly a magnificent experience.
 If a Felucca cruise is too “bare-bones” for you, and you would prefer a similar experience but which is far more comfortable and luxurious, then we would recommend a Dahabiya Nile cruise instead.

 Types of “Felucca” Cruises on the Nile

-Many modern “Feluccas” are converted yachts that are owned and operated by private captains or by tour agencies.
-The most common Dahabiya Nile cruises depart from either Luxor or Aswan and head up or downriver, respectively, following much the same route as the large cruise ships.
-These tours can be booked for a few days or for longer than a week, and are more often than not private tours.
+Many modern “Feluccas” are converted yachts that are owned and operated by private captains or by tour agencies, as are the bigger and more elegant Dahabiya boats, as seen in the picture above.
+Nearly all Nile River cruises, including Felucca cruises, depart from either Luxor or Aswan and head up or downriver, respectively, following much the same route as the large cruise ships.

 Felucca Nile cruises are by their very nature smaller than the majority of the boats you will see sailing up and down this historic river.
 The original Feluccas (unmodified versions) can typically accommodate between 6 and 8 people, which makes them perfect for a small group of individuals who are travelling together.

 Private Felucca Nile cruises can also be arranged, either through a reputable tour operator of by negotiating a price with one of the locals.
 However, the latter option is not recommended.
 It’s also worth noting that with very basic cruises, you will almost certainly have to forego any luxuries.
 Amenities are often very basic or sometimes almost non-existent.